 Many hands make light work and the input and knowledge of a conservation student is invaluable in supporting what we do.
 We also recognize that a career in conservation is competitive with many positions requiring lots of experience.
 We’re eager to pass on our knowledge and expertise and develop the next generation of conservationists.
 It’s all about offering enthusiasts the opportunity to gain valuable experience so they can move forward with their careers.
 Many students or recent graduates are unsure just what working for a small conservation NPO is actually like - if that's you why not sign up and come find out!

-We are preferably looking for people who have or are studying towards a qualification in a related biological field such as zoology, ecology, ornithology, conservation biology, environmental science, nature conservation, wildlife/natural resource/integrated coastal zone management, environmental education, etc. However this is not absolutely essential!
+We are preferably looking for people who have or are studying towards a qualification in fields such as zoology, ecology, ornithology, conservation biology, environmental science, nature conservation, wildlife/natural resource/integrated coastal zone management, environmental education, social studies, etc. However this is not absolutely essential!
 You will need to be highly self-motivated with a flexible approach and the ability to work independently and as part of a team.
 Trustworthiness, integrity, dedication and a sense of responsibility are essential as is a keen interest in community based conservation.
 You’ll also need a good level of physical fitness as there’s sure to be plenty of fieldwork for you to get stuck into.
 Previous experience in conservation is an advantage, but not necessary, as you’re willingness to learn and actively participate is most important!

-Interested in joining our Internship Program?
+Interested in joining our Internship Programme?
 Don't take our word for why you should - why not browse through our previous interns and see what they each got up to?
 Alternatively, check out what our previous interns had to say about their time with us on our blog.

 Contact us to find out more and inquire on prices and availability.